loomio/loomio/lineman/README.md

   `$ npm install -g protractor`
   `$ webdriver-manager update --standalone`

-## Running the cucmber tests
+## Running e2e tests

-To run the cucumber tests, you need a bit of environment running.
+To run the e2e tests, you need a bit of environment running.
 It's probably easiest if you run these each in their own terminal window.

-  From the project root:
+  From the loomio folder:
   `$ rails s`

-  From the lineman folder:
+  From the loomio/lineman folder:
   `$ lineman run`
   `$ webdriver-manager start`

   Then finally to run the tests:
-  `$ lineman grunt cucumberjs`
+  `$ lineman grunt spec-e2e`

-  grunt-cucumberjs does not support the coffeescript flag in the latest version of cucumber.js Sooo.. rather than the above line..
-  I have an alias for: 'node node_modules/cucumber/bin/cucumber.js --require features/step_definitions --coffee' In my shell profile, so I can run the cukes with "cjs" from the command line in my workflow and get coffeescript pending step definitations